A posteriori error estimates for the Lindblad master equation: Time and space-time estimates

 where we used that the CPTP map $e^{\delta t \xL}$ contracts the trace-norm.
 If we denote again $\boldsymbol{\rho}_{n,\delta t}= \xF_{\delta t}^{n}\boldsymbol{\rho}_0$, we got

-To compute a bound on the terms inside the sum, we restrict ourselve to the following cases: \begin{itemize} \item Time-invariant Lindbladian with a time solver based on $k^{th}$ order Taylor truncation. \item Time-dependant Lindbladian with a first order explicit Euler scheme. \end{itemize}
+To compute a bound on the terms inside the sum, we restrict ourselves to the following cases: \begin{itemize} \item Time-independent Lindbladian with a time solver based on $k^{th}$ order Taylor truncation. \item Time-dependent Lindbladian with a first order explicit Euler scheme. \end{itemize}